Termination of Pre-Retirement Employment

-- End all employment with all PSRS/PEERS-covered employers prior to their retirement date.
+- End all employment with all PSRS/PEERS-covered employers.

 - Not return to work for a PSRS/PEERS covered employer in any capacity for a period of one month after their PSRS/PEERS retirement date, which includes volunteer work of you later become a paid employee with the same employer in the same or similar position.